Find the right robotic mower for your property

 Larger or split properties require zone switching without manual relocation.
 We assess whether a model's navigation system can manage multiple disconnected areas autonomously.

-Evaluation Format
+Real Evaluation

 Classification System